The Gilbert & Sullivan Very Light Opera Company welcomes those interested in playing in our orchestra.

 The Gilbert & Sullivan Very Light Opera Company’s Music Director is also the production’s Conductor.
 This allows the Music Director, who is responsible for developing the musical interpretation, to be able to realize that concept throughout the entire run of the production.
-The Music Director for our 2014 production of The Grand Duke is Lori Maxwell.
+The Music Director for our 2018 production of Princess Ida was Randy Buikema.

 The orchestra and its interests are represented on the company’s Board of Directors by an Orchestra Representative.
 Company clarinettist Barb Hovey is the current Orchestra Representative.

 The company engages one of the musicians to serve as Orchestra Manager.
 The manager is responsible for recruiting instrumentalists, arranging rehearsal schedules, making the schedule for performances, and so on.
 Bassist Ann Marie McIntire is the current Orchestra Manager.

 The Orchestra Manager contacts all orchestra members to determine who is interested and available for rehearsals and performances.
 Musicians who have performed with the company in the past generally have priority in scheduling, but as all are not available for all performances, musicians who are newer to the organization are critical to filling the schedule, both as initially scheduled and as last-minute substitutes.